by Elizabeth McAllister, clinical coordinator, school support program, McMaster Children’s Hospital

-Identify strategies that will support your child’s skills and strengths.
-For example, some children may have a difficult time with verbal explanations, but respond very well to visuals.
+Discuss resources or accommodations that can support your child’s learning needs.
+For example, some children may have a difficult time with verbal explanations but respond very well to visual ones.

-During the return to school, children with special needs may feel a loss of control and that can be stressful.
-Providing them with as much choice as possible can be a helpful way of giving them some control over the situation.
-For example, they could choose their back to school materials and clothes, or the snack they get to pack in their lunch.
+During the return to school, children, including those with special needs, may feel a loss of control, and that can be stressful.
+Providing them with choices can give them a sense of control.
+For example, they could choose their back-to-school materials or pick out a healthy snack for break time.

 You can get more back to school information and tips, from our Back to School booklet.